-Mohawk Island National Wildlife Area (NWA) is a small, 4-ha, sparsely vegetated limestone outcrop located in eastern Lake Erie.
-It lies approximately 20 km to the southwest of Port Colborne, Ontario, near the mouth of the Grand River.
+Mohawk Island National Wildlife Area (NWA) is a small, 1.3 hectare (ha), sparsely vegetated limestone outcrop located in eastern Lake Erie.
+It lies approximately 20 kilometers (km) to the southwest of Port Colborne, Ontario, near the mouth of the Grand River.
 The island consists mainly of open limestone barrens with an elevated gravel bar along the eastern shoreline; it is greatly affected by the strong wind events that frequently overwash the entire island.
 The sparse vegetation is limited to thin soils found in small depressions and rock crevices.
 Mohawk Island was once named Gull Island because of the large numbers of gulls and terns that rested on the Island.

 The island also provides a stopover site for many species of migratory birds, especially waterfowl and shorebirds during spring and fall migration.
 Waterfowl often seen in the area include species such as Mallard, Canada Goose, Common Goldeneye, and Scaup.
 Shorebirds such as sandpipers are also often present as they pass through and use the island for loafing and as a stopover site when crossing Lake Erie along the Mississippi and Atlantic flyways.

 Although the surrounding area supports a wealth of bird species, there are very few other types of animals present on the island.
 The sparse terrestrial vegetation offers little cover or food for vertebrate residents.
 Eastern Garter Snakes live among the foundations of the lighthouse on the island; this is the only other wildlife species reported as surviving on the island.
 To date, no species at risk have been recorded on Mohawk Island NWA.